ejgenc/Data-Analysis_Istanbul-Health-Tourism/README.md

 #### hair_clinics_raw.csv ####

-A dataset that contains name and coordinate information for hair transplant clinics in Istanbul.Scraped from [this website](https://www.sacekimiburada.com/istanbul-sac-ekim-merkezleri") using the script located at `../src/data_preparation/scrape_web_for_hclinics.py`
+A dataset that contains name and coordinate information for hair transplant clinics in Istanbul.
+Scraped from [this website](https://www.sacekimiburada.com/istanbul-sac-ekim-merkezleri") using the script located at `../src/data_preparation/scrape_web_for_hclinics.py`

 #### istanbul_airbnb_raw.csv ####